CopernicaMarketingSoftware/Documentation/Publisher/en/quick-database-guide.md

 ## Fields, interest and collections

-A field in a database
+A field in a database can encompass an interest or collection.
+An interest can only consist of the value "yes" or "no".
+Collections are a little more complicated, because you kind of add a new layer to your database.
+In a collection you can add multiple items like: "voornaam", "achternaam" en "e-mailadres".
+Concluding, collections are structure-wise more or less identical to databases.

 ## Database intentions

 There are various things to set up when designing databases.
 One is database intentions, in which you can specify whether a database is suitable for sending mailings.
 You can also set a variety of rules to which data must comply in order to be added to the databases.
-You'll find these settings under the 'profiles' tab in the Marketing Suite.
+You can do this with database *intentions*.

 ## Creating profiles

-After you've created the database and added fields to it, it is time to add data to it.
-We call these data *profiles* and they can be added through the profile module in Copernica.
-To test some things, it's best to start out with a test profile containing your own data.

-If you plan on using Copernica to design and send email, you can send test emails all through the process at any given time.
-These tests are sent to your *test destination*.
-It's logical to set your own profile as the test destination

-## The next step
-Once your database is ready and filled with your profile, you're ready to [make your first mailing](quick-mailing-guide) to further discover the magic of Copernica.
+Databases need of course data to be of any value.
+The sets of data you acquire are called `DATABASE & PROFILES` inside Copernica.
+You can get a grasp of how to work with profiles by making a profile with your own details.

+You can test your emails constantly by sending an email to a *predetermined test destination*.
+This is a profile from the database that is marked as the profile for test emails.
+This email address is most likely your own.

 ## More information